 Statement of Stockholders' Equity

 The fourth financial statement is the statement of stockholders' equity.
 This statement lists the changes to the stockholders' equity section of the balance sheet during the current accounting period.
-A comparative statement of stockholders' equity will also report the amounts for the previous period.

-To see examples of the statement of stockholders' equity we recommend that you identify a few U.S. corporations with stock that is publicly traded.
+To see additional examples of the statement of stockholders' equity we recommend that you identify a few U.S. corporations with stock that is publicly traded.
 On each corporation's website, select Investor Relations and then select each corporation's Form 10-K (the annual report to the Securities and Exchange Commission).
 Go to the section of the 10-K which presents the corporation's financial statements and view the statement of stockholders' equity.